TanYa-Go/Babushka-Bakes/README.md

 ## **The Structure Plane**

+The plan is to have a simple website that is easy to use and intuitive for the user.
 All the pages will have the same heading that will contain the logo, main navigation menu, the search bar, the account login and the shopping cart.

 #### **Home Page**

-Home page will have a nice hero image that should tempt the visitor to explore futher
+Home page will have a nice hero image that should clearly tell the user what the website is about and tempt him to explore futher.
+I will also add a couple of buttons to lead directly to the shop and the contact form.
 #### **About Page**

 About page is here to tell the story of Babushka Bakes and its owner, Petra.
-It will contain her short biography and images.
+It will contain her short biography and images, plus a CTA button.
 #### **Shop Page**

-Will contain the list of all the products available in the shop along with the prices.
+Will contain the list of all the products available in the shop, along with their images, prices and rating.
+From this page, the user, when clicked on an individual product, will be sent to a product details page.
+After adding products into the cart the user will be directed to a shopping cart page and if he decides to purchase, will be redirected to a checkout page.

 #### **Blog Page**

-This page will have the list of blog posts from the owner.
+This page will have the list of blog posts from Petra.
 Each post will contain of the image, title and subtitle and it will be clickable so the visitor can open the article to read it on a separate page.

 #### **Contact Page**

 The contact page will have the contact from where visitors can easily contact the site owner.
 This form will be sending emails directly to site owners inbox.
-There will also be a map and address for the Bakery.
+There will also be a map and address for the Bakery, and a CTA button.

+#### **Footer**

+Footer will be very simple, it will contain navigation menu links for easy navigation throughout the site and social media icons that will lead to respective social media websites.
 ## **The Skeleton Plane**
 <a></a>

 ### **Database Schema**